1. an artist who produces works of art using the techniques of assemblage.

 Assemblage is an artistic form or medium usually created on a defined substrate that consists of three-dimensional elements projecting out of or from the substrate.

-Richard J. Hinger, an American self-taught artist, was born in 1963 in Pennsylvania.
+Richard J. Hinger, an American self-taught artist, was born in Pennsylvania.
 During childhood he traveled with his family throughout the United States and to Panama.
 On his own at the age of 17, he eventually found his way to the west coast of Southern California where he conceived his ideas for his initial visionary art pieces.

 A tile specialist by trade, Hinger began using his work materials and familiar found-objects to create wall and free-standing sculptures.
 Without formal training, he forged his own technique and distinctive style, and quickly gained attention for his provocative works made from discarded and recycled items.